-The representatives of the member organisations EUSUHM, assembled in Dubrovnik, Croatia, to participate in 20th European Congress of EUSUHM, entitled »Changing contexts: influencing youth and their surroundings« in Rotterdam, Netherlands, from 11–13 September 2019
+During the 20th European Congress of EUSUHM, entitled »Changing contexts: influencing youth and their surroundings« in Rotterdam, Netherlands, from 11–13 September 2019, the Rotterdam Declaration was signed by the representatives of EUSUHM's member organisations.

 To prevent physical and mental illnesses later in life, Youth Health Care (YHC) is committed to detecting and reducing chronic stress during childhood development, referred to as Early Life Stress.

 Stress is a necessary response to a challenge or a threat (stressor) that could disturb our internal balance.
 In that way, stress is functional and even a necessity for the growth and development of children and adolescents.
-Stress is the ‘Spice of Life’, as Selye wrote already 70 years ago.
+Stress is the ‘Spice of Life’, as Selye wrote already 70 years ago (1).
 However, if the stress system is activated repeatedly and never gets the chance to settle, chronic stress will arise.
-Chronic stress is a prolonged and/or high degree of severe stress that has a serious impact on a person’s physical and psychological health throughout his of her life.
-This impact is reflected in the high prevalence of physical and mental illnesses during a person’s lifetime such as the increasing number of medically unexplained soatic symptoms, suicides, addictions and child abuse and thereby increased healthcare and social costs5.
+Chronic stress is a prolonged and/or high degree of severe stress that has a serious impact on a person’s physical and psychological health throughout his of her life (2,3,4).
+This impact is reflected in the high prevalence of physical and mental illnesses during a person’s lifetime such as the increasing number of medically unexplained soatic symptoms, suicides, addictions and child abuse and thereby increased healthcare and social costs (5).

-Recent research shows that adverse life exposures such as poor feeding and poverty, child abuse and neglect, physical and mental illnesses in parents, school absenteeism and bullying (summarised as stressful parenting situations and environmental stress) are recognized as factors related to ELS.
-Moreover, digitization, social media and performance pressure are becoming more important stressors for adolescents.
+Recent research shows that adverse life exposures such as poor feeding and poverty (9), child abuse and neglect (10), physical and mental illnesses in parents, school absenteeism and bullying (11,12) (summarised as stressful parenting situations and environmental stress) are recognized as factors related to ELS (13,14,15).
+Moreover, digitization, social media and performance pressure are becoming more important stressors for adolescents (16).

 The impact of ELS is not only determined by the child’s developmental phase, but also by

-1) The stressor itself through its severity, frequency, original source and underlying mechanism.
+1) The stressor itself through its severity, frequency, original source and underlying mechanism (17,18).

-2) The social environment through its sensitivity and responsiveness, and the mentalizing capacity of parents and caretaker.
+2) The social environment through its sensitivity and responsiveness, and the mentalizing capacity of parents and caretakers (19,20,21).

 Influencing these factors in order to prevent and reduce (the negative effects of) ELS is a challenge to YHC.
 As recognized by Frederick Douglass in 1885: “It is easier to build strong children than to repair broken men”.
 This statement certainly applies to the effects of ELS on the health and well- being of our future generations.